flexera-public/policy_templates/operational/flexera/fnms/schedule_fnms_reports/README.md

 Once saved note the report number in the URL field : ![Alt text][ReportNumber] you need it when activating the Policy

+## Supported Clouds

+- Flexera

 ## Cost

-This Policy Template does not launch any instances, and so does not incur any cloud costs.
+This Policy Template does not incur any cloud costs.

 <!-- Image references -->
 [emailoutput]: images/email_output.png "email output"